Janvijain/Qwiklabs-Implement-DevOps-in-Google-Cloud-Challenge-Lab/README.md

 # Task 3:Push a Canary deployment to the production namespace

 Cloud Shell
-"Note : You are Performing below commands in above task as well, if task 3 is not complete the run the following commands" -> git checkout master
+"Note : You are Performing below commands in above task as well, if task 3 is not complete then run the following commands otherwise not needed"
+-> git checkout master
 -> git merge canary
 -> git push origin master